Lakeer – Forbidden Lines

-Lakeer – Forbidden Lines is a 2004 Indian Hindi-language romantic thriller film directed by Ahmed Khan in his directoral debut .The film stars Sunny Deol, Sunil Shetty, John Abraham, Sohail Khan and Nauheed Cyrusi.
+Lakeer – Forbidden Lines is a 2004 Indian Hindi-language romantic action thriller film directed by Ahmed Khan in his directoral debut.
+The film stars Sunny Deol, Suniel Shetty, John Abraham, Sohail Khan and Nauheed Cyrusi.
 The music was composed by A. R. Rahman and the background score by Aadesh Shrivastava.
 The film was released on 14 May 2004.

 Plot

-Karan Rana (Sohail Khan) and Bindiya (Nauheed Cyrusi) are childhood friends and live with Karan's brother Arjun Rana (Sunny Deol), a very powerful and wealthy gangster.
-Arjun was actually adopted from the poor slums as a young boy by Suraj Rana and Karan is Suraj’s real son and Bindiya, the daughter of one of Suraj’s former colleagues.
-After both fathers died, Bindiya was adopted into Arjun’s household and he looked out for both her and Karan while growing up.
-Now, Karan's feelings for Bindiya are more than just of a friend; however, she is unaware of his feelings and falls in love with Saahil Mishra (John Abraham) gradually.
-Saahil comes from a low class society in the same slums that Arjun once grew up in and attends the same college as Karan and Bindiya.
+Karan Rana and Bindiya are childhood friends and live with Karan's brother Arjun Rana, a very powerful and wealthy gangster.
+Arjun Rana was actually adopted from the poor slums as a young boy by Suraj Rana and Karan is Suraj’s real son and Bindiya, the daughter of one of Suraj’s former colleagues.
+After both fathers died, Bindiya was adopted into Arjun Rana’s household and he looked out for both her and Karan while growing up.
+Now, Karan's feelings for Bindiya are more than just of a friend; however, she is unaware of his feelings and falls in love with Saahil Mishra gradually.
+Saahil Mishra comes from a low class society in the same slums that Arjun once grew up in and attends the same college as Karan and Bindiya.

 One day, Karan sees a love letter by Saahil to Bindiya and tears it up.
-His friend Rony (Apoorva Agnihotri) humiliates Saahil about falling in love with Bindiya and being so poor.
-Saahil gets angry and tries to kill himself.
-However, when Saahil's brother Sanjay "Sanju" Mishra (Sunil Shetty), who is a car mechanic, finds him unconscious and badly wounded, he cannot control his anger and goes looking for Rony.
-However, when Sanju gets to the college, he sees Karan sitting down, wearing Rony's jacket with his name on the back, and starts beating him up in public.
+His friend Rony humiliates Saahil about falling in love with Bindiya and being so poor.
+Saahil Mishra gets angry and tries to kill himself.
+However, when Saahil's brother Sanjay "Sanju" Mishra, who is a car mechanic, finds him unconscious and badly wounded, he cannot control his anger and goes looking for Rony.
+However, when Sanju Mishra gets to the college, he sees Karan sitting down, wearing Rony's jacket with his name on the back, and starts beating him up in public.
 Karan is hospitalized when Sanju finds out that he has beaten Karan and not Rony.
 Arjun wants to seek revenge against Sanju for badly beating up his younger brother.
 However, Arjun is unaware of Bindiya's feelings for Saahil and Karan's for Bindiya.
 Saahil advises Sanju to give up his violent ways.
 Sanju hands himself to Arjun and gets badly beaten up by his men.
 Saahil apologizes to Sanju and decides to leave Bindiya.